What is in Lemon Pepper Seasoning? Core Ingredients Explained

 2. Lemon Pepper Seasoning - Gourmet Version

-Features: Includes additional herbs like rosemary and thyme, along with organic black pepper.
+Features: Includes rosemary, thyme, and organic black pepper.

-Advantages: Offers a more complex flavor profile, ideal for special occasions or gourmet dishes.
+Advantages: Complex flavor profile, ideal for special occasions.

 Use Cases: Restaurant-style cooking, holiday meals, dinner parties.